 However, you do need the precision of a water bath to achieve consistent results of the highest quality!

 1. Divide a gallon of milk amongst 5 1-quart Bell canning jars (which aren’t actually 1 quart in many cases — go figure — just divide the milk evenly between them).
 Lids on loosely!

-2. Place in an 80℃ water bath for ~2 hours (long enough to heat the milk thoroughly to 80℃ for at least an hour).
+2. Place in an 75C water bath for ~2 hours (long enough to heat the milk thoroughly to 75C for at least an hour).

-3. Cool milk to 50℃.
+3. Cool milk to 47.5C.
 I find it easiest to scoop out the hot water and replace with cold water to bring the temperature down rapidly.

-I usually set the target temp of the water bath to 48℃.
+I usually set the target temp of the water bath to 46C initially.
 By doing this, the residual heat from the milk will leach out into the water bath and you can tell when it is stable when it holds steady.
-You can inoculate and bring the temperature back to 50℃ simultaneously (48 would be a fine temperature to incubate the cultures).
-The key is to make sure the milk is solidly below 55℃ before inoculation, otherwise you’ll run the risk of killing off the live cultures!
+You can inoculate and bring the temperature back to 47.5C simultaneously (Yogurt cultures will incubate fine up to just above 50C and, in fact, I used to do this at 50C.
+I’ve since found that 47.5C produces an even better result.).
+The key is to make sure the milk is solidly below 55C before inoculation, otherwise you’ll run the risk of killing off the live cultures!

 4. Stir in one tablespoon of the plain flavor of your favorite brand of yogurt into each jar.
 Place lids back onto jar loosely.

 You can use previous batches to inoculate new batches, but it is generally recommended that you refresh with new yogurt every few batches.
 Honestly, I’m not sure how much this matters.
 It’d seem that as long as you store your live culture yogurt properly, you shouldn’t have any more of an issue than one might with, say, a sour dough starter.
 Mostly, I end up “starting over” with store bought plain yogurt simply because we eat the previous batch so quickly and we forget to preserve enough to start the next batch!